It Came from Outer Space

 “It’s

-said John Leonard.
-Artistic chimps in the Department of Animal Psychology get
+rest,” said John Leonard.
+Artistic chimps in the Department of Animal

-hugs for daubs, but nobody’s kidding anyone.
-“A college degree is
+Psychology get hugs for daubs, but nobody’s kidding anyone.
+“A

-Flippy leaps up to ring the bell and earn his bit of mackerel.
+without one.”
+Flippy leaps up to ring the bell and earn his bit of

 The 3-D version